maschinenstadt/lib.js/README.md

 and if it finds a module, it will not search further.
 So concern the order of the paths (which will be automatically removed if not existing as directory).

+Note: if you try to include a module by it's absolute file path name (so that it begins with a slash '/'), your filesystem's root will be the first path to search for the files; so if they exist, they're taken in the first attempt of loading by "include()".
+If you specify "relative" modules, your fs' root will be the last path to be looked up. ..

 You can also include() Node.js own modules, just specify them without any '/' (slash) like in paths.
 In this case my second parameter is (true) or (false), whether you want to re-read them or just use the copies in the cache.